dreamcatcher-tech/network/Inbox/2025-09-24 0846 DAO landing pages.md

 ingestiong pipeline where screenshots can be put in to the repo too.

 welcome banner displays always and says the limitations of the current system.

+is the DAO a hyper computer, and we allow people to access it at the standard address ?

+so the computer, is run on the dreamcatcher hypernetwork, but presents itself at the satoshi island address.

+the hypernet.